 I have really been reflecting on what it means to have and be a good, genuine friend.
 I feel it is an area that I fall short in for many reasons.
 I have a difficult time pouring my heart out to people and letting them in.
 I can be guarded but I am taking time lately to re-examine the jaded lines of my heart.
 I do not have a difficult time or hesitate in admitting that my husband is my very best friend, for good reason.

 He knows when something is bothering me, but approaches me with compassion.
 He loves me despite my many, MANY flaws and insecurities.
 He lets me dream big and tells me that he believes in me while approaching my “out there” dreams with appropriate questions to make me think through what I’m saying (I mean can I really create a pinesol candle line or start a vacuuming competition?
 Not my best ideas).
-He has been down to the trenches with me, with water up to our necks, yet we somehow tried to stay afloat together.
+He has been down in the trenches with me, with water up to our necks, yet we somehow stayed afloat together.
 He has pulled me “out of the water” when I felt as if I was drowning numerous times.
 He reminds me to trust God and turn to God when I am questioning things.
 He is very quick to remind me that God will equip us to follow the passions and callings He has placed in our hearts.
 He is a Redwood Tree friend.

 Did you know that Redwood Trees are called “Super Trees” and can grow to be the tallest trees on earth?
 IF we let them.

-In a recent church service I attended, the pastor showed a poetry video by Hosanna on Redwood Trees and it really spoke to my heart.
+In a church service I attended, the pastor showed a poetry video by Hosanna on Redwood Trees and it really spoke to my heart.
 Please watch it here, I promise it’s worth your time.

 Here are three simple lessons on relationships that Redwood Trees can teach us and are currently teaching me: